dzmitry-lahoda/xcm-go/README.md

 Consists of several packages:

-`xcm` - serialization and deserialization of XCM messages `xcm-executor-go` - IBC go module to execute XCM message
+`xcm-proto` - serialization and deserialization of XCM messages.
+XCM assumed to be ProtoBuf encoded by sender.

+`xcm-executor-go` - IBC go module to execute XCM message

 ## Execution of message